zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/The-Solidity-Programming-Language.rst

 We see language grammar actually tieing in with many of the aspects of
-this: the ``event`` primitives along with the ``indexed`` keyword explicitly address the logging environment which Ethereum provides.
-The variadic return values mimic the fact that output data of Ethereum's calling mechanism is, like the input data, an arbitrary byte array.
+this: the ``event`` primitives along with the ``indexed`` keyword explicitly address the logging environment which Expanse provides.
+The variadic return values mimic the fact that output data of Expanse's calling mechanism is, like the input data, an arbitrary byte array.

 Basic Contract Anatomy